erikespana/Union-in-Your-Area/README.md

 ## Union in Your Area ##

-Lists college fairs and high schools, by state, where [Union College](http://www.union.edu) admissions representatives will be available to meet with potential applicants.
+Lists college fair and high school, by state, using an XML file exported from the Colleague system.

 [http://www.union.edu/admissions/in-your-area](http://www.union.edu/admissions/in-your-area)

 #### Requirements ####

-Cascade Server
+* Cascade Server
-An XML file exported from Colleague
-XSLT 1.0
+* XSLT 1.0

 What is here: